OneDrive/onedrive-api-docs/docs/rest-api/api/user_list_events.md

 # List events

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Get a list of [event](../resources/event.md) objects in the user's mailbox.
+Get a list of [event](../resources/event.md) objects from the user's default calendar or from a specified calendar.
 The list contains single instance meetings and series masters.

-Currently, this operation returns event bodies in only HTML format.

 To get expanded event instances, you can [get the calendar view](calendar_list_calendarview.md), or [get the instances of an event](event_list_instances.md).

 ### Get events in another user's calendar